primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 * Newer IPC methods defined in [producer_port.proto] won't exist in the older service.
-When connecting on the socket the service lists its RPC methods and the client is able to detect if a method is avilable or not.
+When connecting on the socket the service lists its RPC methods and the client is able to detect if a method is available or not.
   At the C++ IPC layer, invoking a method that doesn't exist on the service causes the `Deferred<>` promise to be rejected.